University of South Australia spurs data science skills

 Data science with SAS foundations draws strong demand and national interest

-When the University of South Australia (UniSA) first launched its Data Science courses it expected the interest to come mainly from IT professionals or mathematicians.
-But such is the enterprise appetite for big data that the 75 people currently signed up for the course come from IT and maths as expected, but also include engineers, psychologists, scientists and finance and marketing professionals.
+When the University of South Australia (UniSA) launched its Data Science courses in 2014, it expected most interest to come from IT professionals and mathematicians.
+But such is the ongoing enterprise appetite for data and analytics skills, that students also included engineers, psychologists, health researchers, property valuers, government employees, accountants, scientists, and finance and marketing professionals.

-Program director Dr Malgorzata Korolkiewicz says that breadth of experience is delivering the university a better understanding of what different organisations and professional groups are looking to do with data.
+Data Science Program Director at UniSA, Dr Malgorzata Korolkiewicz, says that breadth and depth of professional experience is delivering the university a better understanding of what different organisations and industries are looking to do with data.

-A partnership with SAS, access to SAS’ leading edge analytics platforms and SAS certification for graduates of the program also ensures that students emerge as fully fledged and highly employable data scientists.
+With the courses built in partnership with SAS, students have access to SAS’ leading edge analytics platforms.
+SAS certification for graduates ensure that candidates emerge as fully fledged and highly employable data scientists.

 Bridging the skills gap

-Enterprise demand for insights from big data is rising rapidly.
+Demand for insights from big data is strong and continues to rise.

-The UniSA courses tackle the data science aspects of data mining, both in predictive modelling and unsupervised methods; customer analytics and social analytics.
+The UniSA courses tackle the data science aspects of data mining, both in predictive modelling and unsupervised methods; data visualisation, time series modelling, and customer and social analytics.

 Hands-on approach wins kudos

-Koronios says that UniSA is now looking to further promote its Data Science courses to overseas students.
-At present 8 per cent of candidates are international students.
+Professor Dansie says that UniSA will continue to promote its Data Science courses to overseas students.
+Currently, 35 percent of the program’s students are international students.

 To tackle the ballooning data scientist shortage by providing rigorous, practical and industry-grade skills to professionals.

-UniSA has signed up the first three cohorts for its Graduate Certificate, Graduate Diploma and Masters in Data Science which is underpinned by SAS analytics and SAS certification for successful graduates.
+UniSA accepts cohorts for its Graduate Certificate, Graduate Diploma and Master of Data Science which are underpinned by SAS analytics and SAS certification for successful graduates.

-- Data science rather than business analytics focus is attracting candidates from broad swathe of professional area.
+- Data science rather than business analytics focus attracts candidates from broad range of professional fields.